 The most affordable accommodation in Fuji Rock is to set up a tent and camp.
 There are campsites right next to the festival site – but you HAVE TO buy a ¥3,000 campsite ticket and bring your own camping equipment.
 You can have your camping equipment shipped to the festival ground if you don’t want to lug it around.
-Find more information on camping ticket prices here.
+Find more information on camping ticket prices at from their official website here.

 However, I have to warn you that the weather in Naeba is normally not ideal in the summer.
 It rains nearly all day and the ground becomes muddy so I really can’t recommend camping.
 You’ll see why in the pictures below later.

 2. Ski Lodges ($$$$)

 If you aren’t keen on camping, your best bet is to book WAY early for a lodge in the area.
 Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these lodges around but they do get booked up very fast during Fuji Rock.